Banking & Finance 2024

 This will vary depending on the complexity of the bankruptcy estate.
 As a general rule, all assets which are secured in favour of lenders will usually be released by the bankruptcy estate and made available to the secured creditors quickly after opening of bankruptcy.

 A company that has or will have in the foreseeable future, serious financial difficulties may file for reconstruction under the Reconstruction Act.
-The Reconstruction Act introduces a more flexible legal framework for continued business operations in close co-operation with the creditors.
+The Reconstruction Act introduces a more flexible legal framework for continued business operations in close co-operation with the creditors and has since its adoption in 2020 been utilised with success on high-profile complex matters.

 Debt negotiations can be entered into by the debtor without involving the courts.
 Unless a secured creditor has expressly agreed not to enforce or take ownership of the collateral, the secured creditor is not affected by these negotiations.
 Court-administered debt negotiation proceedings can only be initiated by a willing debtor.
 This debtor must demonstrate that they are unable to meet their payment obligations as they fall due and that it is not unlikely that the debtor will obtain a composition with their creditors.